Guinea Ex-PM Held For Alleged Embezzlement - UrduPoint

 As part of the crackdown against alleged graft, the junta has set up a special court for dealing with corruption cases.

-It has also expelled numerous executives from the state services as part of its anti-graft drive, with former members of Conde's RPG party coming under pressure too.
+It has also expelled numerous executives from the state services as part of its anti-graft drive, with former members of Conde's RPG party coming under pressure as well.

 The former prime minister and three ex-ministers -- who are all RPG members -- appeared before the corruption court on Wednesday, according to an AFP journalist.